 Bun Cha (Vietnamese: Bún Chả) is a classic dish in the North.
 It’s the dish that Barack Obama and Anthony Bourdain shared on his trip to Vietnam in May 2016.
 It’s a combination of grilled pork in a cold broth, rice noodles, fresh herbs, and served in a bowl of “nước chấm” – fish sauce mixed with garlic, chili, sugar, and lime juice.
 You’ll also typically find a few pickled vegetables floating in the bowl as well.

-Some recommend addresses: Bun cha Sinh Tu (Cau Giay District); Bun Cha Dac Kim – Hang Manh (Hoan Kiem District); Bun Cha Huong Lien (24 Le Van Huu, Hai Ba Trung District); Bun Cha Nguyen Bieu (23 Nguyen Bieu, Ba Dinh District)…
+Some recommended addresses: Bun cha Sinh Tu (Cau Giay District); Bun Cha Dac Kim – Hang Manh (Hoan Kiem District); Bun Cha Huong Lien (24 Le Van Huu, Hai Ba Trung District); Bun Cha Nguyen Bieu (23 Nguyen Bieu, Ba Dinh District)…

 Bun Rieu (Rice Noodles in crab and tomato broth)

-Bun RieuBun Rieu (Vietnamese: bún riêu) comprises thin rice noodles with shrimp paste, tofu, vegetables, and herbs that are served in rice paddy crab and tomato broth.
-The delicious taste of crabs, the sourness of tomatoes with the rich broth cannot be mixed, the bun rieu has left visitors with a truly unforgettable impression.
-Some of the local shops usually served extra with pork and shrimp sauce to this dish.
+Bun Rieu (Vietnamese: bún riêu) comprises thin rice noodles with shrimp paste, tofu, vegetables, and herbs, served in a rice paddy crab and tomato broth.
+The delicious taste of crabs, the sourness of tomatoes, and the rich broth cannot be mixed; Bun Rieu has left visitors with a truly unforgettable impression.
+Some local shops usually serve it with extra pork and shrimp sauce.

 Bun Thang (Rice Noodle with Chicken, Egg, Pork)

-Bun ThangBun thang (Vietnamese: bún thang) a special dish as its broth.
-It consists of many nutritious ingredients mixed together including dried shrimp, squid, shrimp paste, spring onion, coriander, ginger, mushroom, beet, fish sauce, sugar candy, vinegar…to make the broth.
-Some local shops add more noodles, chicken, eggs, pork slices, and a dollop of shrimp paste that make bun thang not only delicious food but also a very nutritious one.
+Bun thang (Vietnamese: bún thang) is a special dish because of its broth.
+It consists of many nutritious ingredients mixed together, including dried shrimp, squid, shrimp paste, spring onion, coriander, ginger, mushrooms, beet, fish sauce, sugar candy, and vinegar, to make the broth.
+Some local shops add more noodles, chicken, eggs, pork slices, and a dollop of shrimp paste, making bun thang not only delicious but also very nutritious.

 Xoi xeo (Sticky Rice with Mung Bean Topping)

-Vietnamese Xoi XeoXoi Xeo (Vietnamese: Xôi Xéo) is a typical breakfast food for local people.
+Xoi Xeo (Vietnamese: Xôi Xéo) is a typical breakfast food for local people.
 It starts with glutinous rice cooked with mung bean and other delicious ingredients.
-A bright yellow sticky rice is often packaged in lotus leaf, then topped off with a drizzle of liquid fat and crispy fried shallot make a nondescript yet delectable scent of Xoi Xeo.
+A bright yellow sticky rice is often packaged in lotus leaves, then topped with a drizzle of liquid fat and crispy fried shallots, creating a nondescript yet delectable scent of Xoi Xeo.

 Banh Cuon (steamed rolled cake)

-Banh CuonStuffed with minced meat (normally from chicken, shrimp, or pork), onions, and finely chopped mushrooms, Banh Cuon (Vietnamese: Bánh cuốn) make a great breakfast or snack.
-It’s usually be served with fish sauce into for adding flavor.
+Stuffed with minced meat (normally from chicken, shrimp, or pork), onions, and finely chopped mushrooms, Banh Cuon (Vietnamese: Bánh cuốn) makes a great breakfast or snack.
+It’s usually served with fish sauce for adding flavor.

 Cha ca (Grilled fish)

-Cha caCha ca (Vietnamese: chả cá) has long been a specialty of Hanoi.
-Names such as Cha ca La Vong; Cha ca Anh Vu, or Cha ca Lao Ngu… are considered super delicious grilled fish brands.
+Cha ca (Vietnamese: chả cá) has long been a specialty of Hanoi.
+Names such as Cha ca La Vong, Cha ca Anh Vu, or Cha ca Lao Ngu… are considered super delicious grilled fish brands.

 To make Cha Ca, the fish is deboned, cut into pieces, and mixed with turmeric and other spices.
 It is then wrapped in banana leaves and grilled over a charcoal fire.
 It’s usually be served with thin rice noodles, chili peppers, cilantro, peanuts, and a bowl of fish sauce.